 While it was a challenging year, we are so thankful that he hasn’t had to deal with the numerous side effects and the myriad of other complications that come with JDM.
 Other children haven’t been as lucky.
 We need to find a cure.

 Curtis and Fred Penel (Benjamin's uncle) will be running the Baltimore Marathon while his aunt and cousin, Carla and Alex Penel are running the 5K on October 13 along with many other JDM family and friends to raise money for Cure JM.
 Please consider donating to Cure JM in Benjamin’s name.
 The Cure JM Foundation is a non-profit organization created to find a cure for and raise awareness of this disease.
 More information on the organization and JDM can be found on the Cure JM website at http://www.curejm.com.

-Please join us on this important journey by donating today!
-No amount is too small...every dollar we raise gets us one step closer to a cure!
+Please consider DONATING today!
+No amount is too small, every dollar we raise gets us one step closer to our goal!

 You can also mail your donation to:

 836 Lynwood Drive